Eddy Vilard

-Eddy Vilard (born Manuel Eduardo Villasana Ruiz on November 2, 1988, in Cancún, Quintana Roo, Mexico) is a Mexican actor and model.
+Eddy Vilard (born Manuel Eduardo Villasana Ruiz on November 2, 1988) is a Mexican actor and model.

 Biography

 Before joining the cast of Rebelde, Eddy Vilard was part of the Necaxa and Cruz Azul soccer teams; he was going to be drafted to Argentina to play pro-soccer because of his skills, but he hit a nerve while playing and was unable to go.

 He appeared in Belinda's music video for her hit single "Ángel".

+He was born in Cancún, Quintana Roo, Mexico.